Ravi-Upadhyay/linux-playground/LFS101x_Introduction_to_Linux/01_Linux_Distributions.md

 - It supports hardware platforms such as Intel x86,  Arm, Itanium, PowerPC, and IBM System z.
 - It uses the yum and dnf  RPM-based yum package managers (covered in detail later) to install, update, and remove packages in the system.
 - RHEL is widely used by enterprises which host their own systems.

+### SUSE

+The relationship between SUSE  (SUSE Linux Enterprise Server (SLES) ) and openSUSE is similar to the one described between RHEL, CentOS, and Fedora.

+We use openSUSE as the reference distribution for the SUSE family, as it is available to end users at no cost.
+Because the two products are extremely similar, the material that covers openSUSE can typically be applied to SLES with few problems.